Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Numerical experiments

 in the span of $\Phi_n$ with the same weight function.

-\item \textbf{Rational approximation with preassigned poles.} Recently, the lightning approximation scheme became popular for approximating functions with singularities at known locations, a setting which often occurs when solving PDEs on domains with corners~\cite{gopal2019solving}.
-As a model problem, consider approximation on $[0,1]$ of functions with an endpoint singularity at $x = 0$ using the basis
+\item \textbf{Rational approximation with preassigned poles.} The lightning scheme uses rational functions with preassigned poles to approximate functions with singularities at known locations, a setting which often occurs when solving PDEs on domains with corners~\cite{gopal2019solving}.
+As a simple model problem, we consider approximation on $[0,1]$ of functions with an endpoint singularity at $x = 0$ using

 where $p_i$ is again a polynomial basis function of degree $i$, $n = n_1 + n_2$ and $n_2 = \mathcal{O}(\sqrt{n_1})$~\cite{herremans2023resolution}.
 Hence, we combine partial fractions with simple poles $q_i$, which cluster towards zero along the negative real axis in a tapered fashion~\cite{trefethen2021exponential}, with a polynomial basis.

-Figure~\ref{fig:lightningA} shows the output of the RCS algorithm for different values of $n$.
-It becomes apparent that $k_n^\epsilon$ grows exponentially with the number of basis functions near the singularity.
-On Figure~\ref{fig:lightningB}, the convergence behaviour of the discrete least squares fit to $f(x) = \sqrt{x}$ using $n_2 = 2\sqrt{n_1}$ is shown.
+Figure~\ref{fig:christoffelfun}(b.1) shows the function $u$ computed by the RCS algorithm for different values of $n$.
+In Figure~\ref{fig:convergence}(b.1), we compare the error of discrete least squares approximation to $f(x) = \sqrt{x}$ using $n_2 = 2\sqrt{n_1}$ for RCS samples and uniformly random samples.
+Similarly, Figure~\ref{fig:timing} presents a comparison with the discrete grid method, showing that the RCS algorithm (using $C_3 = 15$) achieves higher accuracy with significantly less computation time.

-The lightning approximation scheme is extended to multiple dimensions in~\cite{boulle2024multivariate}.
-In order to illustrate the RCS algorithm in two dimensions, we consider the setting in~\cite[\S4.2]{boulle2024multivariate}.
-Namely,
+The lightning approximation scheme can be extended to multiple dimensions~\cite{boulle2024multivariate}.
+As a multivariate example, we consider the setting in~\cite[\S4.2]{boulle2024multivariate}, namely:

 on $X = [-2,2]^2$, where $p_i$ is again a polynomial basis function of degree $i$,